MlgmXyysd/Xiaomi-BootLoader-Questionnaire/README.md

     -  Congratulations!
 All you need to do is to install [Xiaomi Community APP](https://play.google.com/store/apps/details?id=com.mi.global.bbs) 5.3.31+, and then click on "ME - Unlock bootloader - Apply for unlocking" to obtain unlocking permissions without waiting for any approval.
   - If you are trying to unlock HyperOS running on **CHINA-MAINLAND DEVICES**:
     -  If your device **IS NOT PRE-INSTALLED WITH HyperOS**: Congratulations!
 You can try using [Xiaomi-BootLoader-Bypass](https://github.com/MlgmXyysd/Xiaomi-HyperOS-BootLoader-Bypass) to bind your account.
 If you encounter `Request parameter error (10000)`, please refer to [here](https://twitter.com/realMlgmXyysd/status/1748386904050110675).
-    -  **Note that some product series cannot be unlocked (e.g. Redmi Note 13/13 Pro/13 Pro+)**.
+    -  **Note that some product series DO NOT SUPPORT unlocking (e.g. Redmi Note 13/13 Pro/13 Pro+) according to Xiaomi's current unlocking policy**.
 If you encounter `The system is being upgraded.
 Please try again later.
 (30003)`, it means that your device is not allowed to be unlocked.
     -  Otherwise, the unlocking policy for your device follows [the regulations](https://web.vip.miui.com/page/info/mio/mio/testDetails?type=BL_BLOCK&id=-1) that apply to mainland China region.
-You have to use CHINA-REGION-XIAOMI-ACCOUNT(that is, registered with a +86 phone) to pass the unlocking exam, achieve a community growth level of 5+, complete real-name authentication, then apply for unlocking and wait for your request to be approved.
+You have to use a **CHINA-REGION-XIAOMI-ACCOUNT(that is, registered with a +86 phone)** to meet the applying requirements, then apply for unlocking and wait for your request to be approved.

 ## 2024.03.13 08:00-08:15
 - [题目讨论](https://github.com/MlgmXyysd/Xiaomi-BootLoader-Questionnaire/discussions/157)